Local Pub Guide

 (01784) 433265

 In Victorian times, two houses were converted to this pub serving workers building nearby Royal Holloway College.
 Refurbished but virtually unchanged, with several snug spaces.
 This previous local CAMRA Pub of the Year is a popular haunt for students and locals.
-Up to four rotating ales, both local and national, and occasional beer festivals are held on heated and covered rear patio.
-Pub games include darts and quiz nights.
-Food usually available every day.
+Up to four rotating ales, both local and national are available Occasional beer festivals are held on the heated and covered rear patio.
+Pub games include darts and there are quiz nights.
+Food is usually available every day.

 - Armstrong Gun